 Using the feedback from one responder, you can then improvise your pitch and present it to the next one.
 Once you’re done with the interviews, you will have adequate data to proceed to the next stage.

-Stage 2: Product-Market Fit
+Stage 2: Product-market fit

 In this stage, you determine whether or not your product has a market.
 Even if the product you’re building is really innovative, it’s not of much use to you if it won’t sell.
 To do so, you need to make sure there is enough demand in the market for such a solution.

 We do this by testing its viability via a minimum value product (MVP).
-An MVP is essentially a prototype tested by various early adopters and focus groups who give their opinion and feedback to help improve the product.
+An MVP is essentially a prototype tested by various early adopters and focus groups who give their opinions and feedback to help improve the product.

 This process helps remove defects and is repeated until you build a product that matches your ideal quality standards.
 Once done, the product is ready to be sold in the market.
 This iterative process includes five key steps: